-PWM or PDM (Pulse duration module) is a method of reducing the average power delivered by an electrical signal, by switching ON and OFF the voltage (&current) to the load.
+PWM or PDM (Pulse duration module) is a method of reducing the average power delivered by an electrical signal, by switching ON and OFF the voltage (¤t) to the load.

 Advantage of using PWM: